Employment

 • Assist in the admissions process for testing, interviewing, and evaluating applicants for enrollment.

-• Attend after school functions and maintain a presence at school events.
+• Attend after extracurricular functions and maintain a presence at school events.

 • Perform other duties as assigned by the Head of School.